Series: Lunar Mates 3

 The cutie pie had a name, and better yet was someone she’d wanted to meet.
 They’d exchanged a lot of emails over the past few months.

 “Hey, Billy.
 It’s nice to finally meet you in person.”

 “Yes, it is.
 We’ll be taking off soon.
 Can I get you something first?
 Something to eat?
 A drink?”

-He seemed eager to please, so she hated to say no. “Sure.
+He seemed eager to please and she hated to say no to such a friendly welcome.
+“Sure.
 Something to drink would be great.”

-He walked past her through the cabin and she trailed him, wondering what was behind the other door.
+She followed him the length of the cabin, curious what the closed door concealed.
 It opened onto a narrow hall with a restroom on the left side and galley at the end.
-Opening the small refrigerator, he poked around.
+He opened the mini-fridge and poked around.

 She nodded in response.